-The TOE generates RSA signature key pairs with a module length of 1024 up to 1752 bit.
-The key pairs fulfil the corresponding requirements of [4] and [28] for RSA key pairs (FMT\MSA.2 and FCS\CKM.1).
+The TOE generates RSA signature key pairs with a module length of 1024 bit.
+The key pairs fulfil the corresponding requirements of [4] for RSA key pairs (FMT_MSA.2 and FCS_CKM.1).
 For the generation of primes used for the key pair a GCD (Greatest Common Divisor) test and enough rounds of the Rabin Miller Test are performed.
-The TOE uses a deterministic random number generator, implemented as package code, for the generation of the SCD/SVD key pair.
-The generation is furthermore protected against electromagnetic emanation, SPA and timing attacks (FPT EMSEC.1), see also SF5 Protection.
+The TOE uses the random number generator of the underlying hardware for the generation of the SCD/SVD key pair.
+The generation is furthermore protected against electromagnetic emanation, SPA and timing attacks (FPT_EMSEC.1), see also SF5 Protection.

-During key pair generation the correspondence between the generated SCD and SVD is always checked before the key pair is stored persistently (FCS\COP.1/CORRESP), see also SF7 SVD Transfer.
+During key pair generation the correspondence between the generated SCD and SVD is always checked before the key pair is stored persistently (FCS_COP.1/CORRESP), see also

+SF7 SVD Transfer.

-The destruction of the old SCD takes place during regeneration of the new SCD by physical overwriting of the exactly same memory area of the stored SCD, which will be re-used, when the new key is generated (FCS CKM.4).
+The destruction of the old SCD takes place during regeneration of the new SCD by physical overwriting of the exactly same memory area of the stored SCD, which will be re-used, when the new key is generated (FCS_CKM.4).